gecio/gecio.github.io/docs/_optimist/guided_tour/step18/index.en.md

 ## Security Groups

-If you would create a stack as defined above, the VM would start but it would not be reachable.
-As mentioned before, VMs do not receive traffic without a security group explicitly allowing it.
+If you create a stack as outlined above, the VM would start but it would not be reachable.
+As previously stated, VMs do not receive traffic without a security group in place which explicitly allows this.

 So, the logical next step is to create a resource with type `OS::Neutron::SecurityGroup`.

-You have to define the security group to use on the *Port*.
-In the resource itself, you specify the rules themselves.
-These rules consist of the direction, port range, remote IP prefix, and protocol that these rules want to allow.
+The security group must be defined to use the *Port*.
+On the resource itself, the rules are specified.
+These rules include the direction, port range, remote IP prefix, and protocol that these rules intend to allow.

 ```yaml
 heat_template_version: 2014-10-16